-The threat of dangerous global warming is becoming more and more tangible as time goes by, and with only 10 years to turn things around, it is urgent we collectively find a solution to cut back our emissions of carbon and other greenhouse gases.
+The threat of dangerous global warming is becoming more and more tangible as time goes by, and with only 10 years to turn things around it is urgent we collectively find a solution to cut back our emissions of carbon and other greenhouse gases.

 The fashion industry is no stranger to this issue.
 According to the United Nations Framework Convention on Climate Change, it is responsible for around 10% of all global greenhouse gas emissions—more than the aviation and shipping industries combined!

-As a result, we’ve seen a growing number of companies and individuals (and even entire countries and cities!) talking about becoming “carbon neutral” or “net zero” in an attempt to lessen their carbon footprint.
+We’ve seen a growing number of companies and individuals (and even entire countries and cities!) talking about becoming “carbon neutral” or “net zero” in an attempt to lessen their carbon footprint.
 And there’s one solution we’ve been hearing a great deal about, whether it is the only thing companies do to reduce their emissions or is part of a wider sustainability strategy: carbon offsetting.

 But what is this seemingly miracle solution?
 And is it really enough to help save the planet?
 We investigate below.

 Carbon offsetting involves investing in one or more environmental projects to balance out greenhouse gas emissions from business or life as normal.

 Carbon offset schemes fund projects that aim to reduce future emissions.
 These projects can take the form of clean energy technologies, such as solar panels, or planting trees to help absorb carbon dioxide emissions from the air.

 While we mostly hear about carbon offsetting when talking about reducing carbon emissions from flights (you’ve likely been asked if you want to offset the emissions from a trip when buying a plane ticket?), more and more companies have included carbon offsetting in their sustainability strategies.
 In fashion, these range from companies whose entire response to climate change is to estimate their emissions and then offset them, to much more robust approaches where offsetting plays a minor role in a broader science-based approach.